-We pursue the development and application of atomic layer deposition (ALD) techniques, such as vapor-phase infiltration (VPI)/ sequential infiltration synthesis (SIS), towards the materials innovation in micro/nanoelectronics, solar energy conversion, catalysis, and membranes.
+We pursue the development and application of atomic layer processing (ALP) techniques, such as atomic layer deposition (ALD), atomic layer etching (ALE), and vapor-phase infiltration (VPI)/ sequential infiltration synthesis (SIS), towards the materials innovation in next-generation micro & nanoelectronics and energy technologies such as catalysis and membranes.

-Our experimental strength in ALD techniques is combined with our longstanding expertise in advanced materials characterization and semiconductor device physics & fabrication.
+Our experimental strength in ALP techniques is combined with our longstanding expertise in advanced materials characterization and semiconductor device physics & fabrication.
+Research topics include:

-- Application of ALD and VPI for microelectronics: a.
-Novel hybrid memristors for neuromorphic computing applications; b.
-Hybrid photoresists for EUV lithography.
+- Application of ALP including ALD, ALE, and VPI for next-generation microelectronics: a.
+Novel memristors for neuromorphic computing applications; b.
+Organic-inorganic hybrid photoresists for EUV and beyond EUV (BEUV) lithography; c. next-generation materials integration (2D, metal interconnect, dielectrics).

 - Hybrid polymer nanocomposite with unique material functionalities: VPI synthesis of organic-inorganic hybrid nanocomposite thin film with enhanced materials properties for: a.
 Gas/liquid/ion separation/exchange membranes; b.
 Enhanced mechanical properties for MEMS/NEMS applications

-- Self-assembled electro-active metal oxide nanomesh structures: Combining block copolymer self-assembly, including directed self-assembly (DSA), and SIS to generate semiconductor nanostructures for electronic and sensing applications
+- Self-assembled metal oxide nanostructures: Combining block copolymer self-assembly, including directed self-assembly (DSA), and SIS to generate semiconductor nanostructures for electronic and sensing applications

 - Efficient heterogeneous oxidation catalysts: Development of ALD methodologies for the synthesis of efficient heterogeneous oxidation catalysts for fuel cells, exhaust after-treatment devices, and chemical sensors.

 - Fundamentals in oxide, organic/hybrid, and 2D semiconductors: Development and investigation of new device concepts and fundamental properties in oxide, organic/hybrid, and 2D semiconductors, including: a.
-Energy transfer in ultrathin semiconductors and 2D materials; b.
-Optoelectronic properties of 2D semiconductors; c.
-Mitigation of degradation in hybrid perovskite solar cells and devices.
+Charge transport properties; b.
+Device physics and structure-property correlations; c.
+Materials and device co-design with integrated circuits and algorithm.